Christine8888/replicationbench-release/src/dataset/hf/README.md

 ## Citation

-If you use ResearchBench in your research, please cite:
+If you use ReplicationBench in your research, please cite:

 ```bibtex
 @misc{ye2025replicationbenchaiagentsreplicate,